Solenoids

 This current creates a magnetic field in the coil, which is demonstrated by the red field lines in the picture.

 The coil is usually made of enamelled copper wire since copper has a very good electrical conductivity.
-For extremely large coils, aluminium is also used as conductor material in special cases in order to reduce weight or costs.
+For extremely large coils, aluminium is also used as conductor material in special cases in order to reduce weight or cost.

 The expansion of the magnetic field considerably depends on the material and its shape through which the magnetic field flows.